 Paramount competes for executive talent with a wide range of Canadian exploration and development companies, but in particular with other intermediate-sized entities.
 Each year Paramount's Compensation Committee conducts a review of Paramount's competitors to determine which companies it believes are most appropriate to benchmark the Corporation against for performance and compensation purposes.
-Changes from the Corporation's 2017 peer group consisted of the removal of Bonavista Energy Corp. and the addition of NuVista Energy Ltd. In 2018, the peers set forth below were selected.
+In 2019, no changes from the 2018 peer group were deemed to be warranted and the peers set forth below were selected.

-ARC Resources Ltd. Baytex Energy Corp.
-Birchcliff Energy Ltd. Crescent Point Energy Corp.
-Enerplus Corporation NuVista Energy Ltd. Peyto Exploration and Development Corp.
-Seven Generations Energy Ltd. Tourmaline Oil Corp.
+ARC Resources Ltd.

+Crescent Point Energy Corp.

+Enerplus Corporation

+Seven Generations Energy Ltd.

+Description Seven Generations Energy Ltd.

+Energy Ltd.

+Description Seven Generations Energy Ltd.

+Tourmaline Oil Corp.

 Whitecap Resources Inc.

-In selecting the 2018 peer group, primary emphasis was given to companies with comparable production and asset levels as they generally represent direct competitors to Paramount with similar complexity in operational and financial profiles.
+In selecting the 2019 peer group, primary emphasis was given to companies with comparable production and asset levels as they generally represent direct competitors to Paramount with similar complexity in operational and financial profiles.
 Secondary emphasis was given to market capitalization and enterprise value given that these measures, while indicative of the relative public market positioning of the entities compared to Paramount, can fluctuate significantly at any given time as a result of volatility in share prices.
-As an example, at December 31st, 2018 Paramount's relative positioning was at the 19th percentile on both market capitalization and enterprise value.
-However, relative positioning was at the 39th and 33rd percentile on market capitalization and enterprise value, respectively, against the same peers at January 1st, 2018.

-The below table shows Paramount's production, assets, market capitalization and enterprise value as at December 31, 2018 compared against its peer group by percentile rank.
+The below table shows Paramount's production, assets, market capitalization and enterprise value as at December 31, 2019 compared against its peer group by percentile rank.
 Market capitalization and enterprise value amounts shown in the table below are based on values reported by Standard & Poor's Capital IQ and calculated in accordance with their methodologies.

-Paramount's Production, Assets, Market Capitalization and Enterprise Value vs. Peer Group Production (Boe/d) Assets (Millions) Market Capitalization (Millions) Enterprise Value (Millions) Peer Group 25 [⊾] Percentile 74,897 \$3,029 \$1,105 \$2,128 Peer Group Median 86,235 \$5,988 \$2,043 \$3,162 Peer Group 75 ^5 Percentile 184,275 \$8,773 \$3,156 \$5,964 Paramount 85,941 \$4,118 \$941 \$1,599 Percentile Rank December 2018 50 th Percentile 38 th Percentile 19 th Percentile 19 th Percentile
+Paramount's Production, Assets, Market Capitalization and Enterprise Value vs. Peer Group Production Assets Capitalization Val.
+(Boe/d) (Millions \$) (Millions \$) (Millions \$) Peer Group 25 th Percentile 76,245 2,754 712 1,686 Peer Group Median 89,450 5,568 2,162 3,239 Peer Group 75 th Percentile 172,423 8,851 2,951 5,183 Paramount 82,394 3,531 1,003 1,763 Percentile Rank December 2019 46 th Percentile 36 th Percentile 35 th Percentile 27 th Percentile